memoryunreal/StableAnimator/README.md

 ### VRAM requirement and Runtime

-For the 15s demo video, the 16-frame basic model requires 18GB VRAM and finishes in 12 minutes on a 4090 GPU.
+For the 15s demo video (fps=30), the 16-frame basic model requires 18GB VRAM and finishes in 12 minutes on a 4090 GPU.

 The minimum VRAM requirement for the 16-frame U-Net model is 10GB; however, the VAE decoder demands 16GB.
 You have the option to run the VAE decoder on CPU.